 Integrative medicine is the use of conventional and complementary therapies with proven benefits as a way of caring for someone.
 There is some high quality evidence of the safety and effectiveness of the therapies used in integrative medicine and there are a number of general medical practitioners who practice integrative medicine.
 The Australasian Integrative Medicine Association website provides more information.

-The Cancer Council WA and SolarisCare are two organisations that offer a range of complementary therapies free to those affected by cancer in WA.
+Cancer Council WA offer a range of complementary therapies free to those affected by cancer in Western Australia.

-Programs and choice of therapies offered are guided by the Cancer Council WA Complementary and Integrative Therapy Advisory Group (CITAG) whose membership includes health professionals, complementary therapists and cancer patients.
+Programs and choice of therapies offered are guided by Cancer Council WA and the Complementary and Integrative Therapy Advisory Group (CITAG), who includes health professionals, complementary therapists and cancer patients.
 CITAG guides the development of safe protocols for therapists and information sheets for cancer patients wishing to use a particular therapy.

-Go to our Complementary Therapies page for more information about the Cancer Council and Solariscare Complementary therapy programs.
+Go to our Complementary Therapies page for more information about the Cancer Council WA complementary therapy program.

 If you have been diagnosed with cancer, you may want to know about clinical trials and what role they may have in your treatment.
 Clinical trials are research studies that test new and better ways of improving health in people.